d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 \vspace{.2in}

-16. Using the `RScript` file for this activity, enter your answers for question 15 in place of the xx's to produce the null distribution with 1000 simulations.
-Highlight and run lines 1 - 29.
+16. Using the `R` script file for this activity, enter your answers for question 15 in place of the xx's to produce the null distribution with 1000 simulations.
+Highlight and run lines 1$-$29.

 ```r